Urine Specific Gravity is one of the parameters that is measured when a urinalysis is performed by a vet. USG measures

 What Urine Specific Gravity Values Measure

 USG varies throughout the day, and day to day, depending on the animal's hydration status and overall health.
-Urine that is concentrated usually means that the animal is dehydrated, while dilute urine suggests that the kidneys are not functioning as they should, or it could be the result of a medication, another disease process—liver disease, cancer or pyometra—or your pet drinking excess amounts of water right before the test.
+Concentrated urine usually means that the animal is dehydrated while dilute urine suggests that the kidneys are not functioning as they should.
+The change could also be the result of a medication, another disease process—liver disease, cancer or pyometra—or your pet drinking excess amounts of water right before the test.

 There is a wide range of "normal" USG values for dogs and cats.
 Repeat readings, combined with blood work, are often necessary to gather the information necessary for a complete picture of your pet's health.